 - The picturesque church Santa Maria in Ara Coeli lies behind the monument.
 The monument was built almost right up against this old church.

-- Visit the roof of the monument by lift (7 €) for a beautiful view of Rome.
-The lift can be reached via the café at the rear of the monument.
+- Visit the rooftop of Altare della Patria by lift (12 €) for a beautiful view of Rome.
+The lift can be reached via the café at the rear of the monument (more info and tickets).

 Where is the Victor Emmanuel Monument in Rome?

-The monument is located between Piazza Venezia square and Capitoline Hill.
+The monument of Altare della Patria is located between Piazza Venezia square and Capitoline Hill.
 Other places of interest that you will find near this monument are the Forum of Trajan with the large and very detailed column of Trajan.
 Next to this forum are Trajan's market and you can visit Domus Romane, the excavations of ancient Roman houses.